 The AOI will verify that a valid duty transmitter has been selected, either from the HMI or by the AOI.
 If this is not the case the error flag is set.
 The duty device will only be updated to reflect the setpoint when a valid selection is made.

 Provided duty rotation has not been disabled, the AOI will evaluate logic conditions to determine if automatic duty rotation is required.
 If the duty device fails and another device has not failed, then the duty assignment will be updated.
 The affinity of the AOI is to fail back to device 1, if it is available.
-In the event that multiple devices have failed the AOI will attempt to find the next device in sequence that has not failed and assign it as the duty device.
+If multiple devices have failed the AOI will attempt to find the next device in sequence that has not failed and assign it as the duty device.
 The duty transmitter value is then updated based on the selected duty device.

 Programming Examples